 Now I’ve been to Perth many times, but I’ve never really taken the time to get to know the place.
 That’s all about to change, as I join Urban Adventures on their popular Perth laneway walking tour.

 I meet tour guide Ben at the Town Hall.
 He’s a true-blue Perthite who has spent years working as a concierge at swanky hotels — so he’s accustomed to knowing his way around big cities.
 As we stroll through Cathedral Square between the Town Hall and the iconic heritage-listed former government State Buildings, Ben narrates some of Perth’s history.
 I’m embarrassed by how little I actually know about the area’s Aboriginal heritage and its settler and convict beginnings.
 Luckily I don’t have to sit for a citizenship test any time soon!

 We venture into the State Buildings and downstairs to trendy Long Chim Thai restaurant.
 The décor hooks me but Ben says the food is amazing too.
 He recommends reserving a table.
 I add it to a mental wish list: ‘Places to eat when next in Perth’.
 As we snake our way through high-end shops, cafes, bars, I’m gasping and gaping at all the shiny places I’ve never seen before.
 We exit through the six-star COMO The Treasury hotel.
-I didn’t even know there was such a thing as six stars!
+I didn’t even know six stars were a thing!